microsoft/rushjs.io-website/pages/advanced/pinned_versions.md

   library-b/ (1.4.4)
 ```

-... which are both valid solutions to the SemVer equation.
+... which is also a valid solution to the SemVer equation.
 Similar problems can arise when using Rush with NPM's [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/).

 # Pinned Versions